Arlington1985/nn_rest_api_example/README.md

 * user - Desired of username
 * password - Desired password

-This user and password will be used on *every query* excet this one in order to authenticate access rights
+This user and password will be used on *every query* except this one in order to authenticate access rights

 ### Get current user parameters